 Scroll down to the recipe card to get the full recipe with measurements!

 • Oat Flour: This recipe uses nutrient-dense oat flour instead of regular flour.
 You can buy oat flour, or, make your own by blending rolled oats or quick oats in a blender until it turns into a flour.
-For gluten allergies be sure to use certified gluten-free oats.

 • Coconut Sugar: This natural sweetener adds extra sweetness and a subtle caramel flavor that pairs so well with the bananas.